Shyam-Has-Your-Anomaly-Mitigated/Emul/long-term.md

 ## ethics
 * everybody will train in:
 	* first aid
-	* aikidō; self defence while protecting the attacker
+	* aikidō; self defence while protecting the attacker (who may be suffering from mental disease/instability/anguish/ETC)
 	* ETC ...or be considered an "invalid" form of life
 * nobody will own any"-thing"; everybody will share equipment, ETC